Because three (!) people asked for it, here it is: another chapter of my amazing Vladimir Putin fan fiction.

 You crouch down in your seat to stay out of sight.
 You can’t see what’s happening—which is for the best, because you are terrible at narrating action sequences.
 You do hear lots of fighting sounds and the occasional “Hi-yah!”

-And then you hear sirens blaring, and relief floods through your body.
+When the sound of sirens blaring drowns out the fighting noises, relief floods through your body.
 You look up to see a swarm of black Volgas pulling up and FSB agents running onto the scene.
-You also see that Putin already has the situation under control, having singlehandedly subdued most of the gunmen as well as one large reindeer, although it is unclear whether the reindeer was one of the rebels or if it just happened to be passing by.
+You also notice that Putin already seems to have the situation under control, having singlehandedly subdued most of the gunmen as well as one large reindeer, although it is unclear whether the reindeer was one of the insurgents or if it just happened to be passing by.

 As your attackers are taken into custody, Putin returns to the car.
 Other than a slight limp, he appears unharmed, but his expression is even darker than before.